View Source Scholar.Linear.IsotonicRegression (Scholar v0.4.0)

 Functions

-Fits a isotonic regression model for sample inputs x
+Fits a isotonic regression model for sample inputs x and

-sample targets y
+sample targets y.

 Types